This is a work-in-progress preview of my work-in-progress book An Introduction to Fundamental Principles of Dynamic Real-Time Systems [Jensen 2018].

 The readers of the preview and the book are expected to have experience with some non-trivial systems which are considered to be real-time ones according to some plausible definition.
 Examples include: real-time applications such as industrial automation control systems, robotics, military combat platform management, etc.; and real-time operating systems, including substantive ones such as Linux kernel based or UNIX/POSIX based (not just minimal ones), at the level of their internals.

-My many years of experience teaching and applying the material in this book has been that: in some cases, the less that people know about traditional static real-time computing systems, the more natural and easy they find this material; while in other cases, the more that people know about traditional static real-time computing systems, the more foreign and difficult to assimilate this material is.
+Many years of experience teaching and applying the material in this book have shown that: in some cases, the less that people know about traditional static real-time computing systems, the more natural and easy they find much of this material; while in other cases, the more that people know about traditional static real-time computing systems, the more foreign and difficult it is for them to assimilate this material.
 Chapter 1 discusses that dichotomy, and the sociology and psychology behind it—but that is not in this preview.

 Chapter 1 is about the general necessity for the concept of real-time actions and their properties, especially dynamic ones, to be based on first principles, mental models, and conceptual frameworks.
-As mentioned above, it also deliberately seeks to serve as an extended abstract for the first three Chapters.
+The basics of epistemic uncertainty are introduced.
+As mentioned above, Chapter 1 also deliberately seeks to serve as an extended abstract for the first three Chapters.
 (Attempted inclusion of Chapter 4 in Chapter 1’s abstract role has thus far made Chapter 1 too long, but an eventual revision of Chapter 1 may yet accomplish that inclusion.)

-Chapter 2 discusses action completion time constraints, such as deadlines and time/utility functions, and expressing those in ubiquitous priority-based execution environments (e.g., operating systems).
+Chapter 2 discusses action completion time constraints, such s deadlines and time/utility functions, and expressing those in ubiquitous priority-based execution environments (e.g., operating systems).

-Chapter 3 provides an overview of predictability theories and metrics, especially for acceptably satisfactory action completion times—including the correct definitions of the essential terms predictable and deterministic that are widely misunderstood in the real-time computing practitioner and even research communities.
+Chapter 3 provides an overview of some important probability interpretations, and predictability theories and metrics, especially for acceptably satisfactory action completion times—including the correct definitions of the essential terms predictable and deterministic that are widely misunderstood in the real-time computing practitioner and even research communities.
+The role of uncertainty in making predictions and decisions is discussed.

-Chapter 4 addresses dynamically real-time systems, including computing systems and operating systems, that are based on dynamically real-time actions.
+Chapter 4 addresses dynamically real-time systems, including computing systems and operating systems, that are based on dynamically real-time actions under uncertainties.

-In dynamically real-time systems, that resolution must be acceptably satisfactory despite the number and kinds and degrees of uncertainties.
+In dynamic real-time systems, that resolution must be acceptably satisfactory despite the number and kinds and degrees of epistemic uncertainties (e.g., ignorance, non-determinism).
 Many uncertainties are inherent in the nature of the application (e.g., military combat), and others can be malicious.
 Both these forms of uncertainties are sometimes considered to be resource management adversaries.
-The algorithms and heuristics—notably for action sequencing (e.g., scheduling)—are normally far more sophisticated than those for static systems, so Chapter 4 is the most analytically challenging one.
+The non-deterministic algorithms and heuristics—notably for action sequencing (e.g., scheduling)—are far more formally sophisticated than are the algorithms and heuristics for static systems, so Chapter 4 is the most analytically challenging one for readers.

 Embedded systems also are briefly described because of their close relationship to real-time systems: most real-time computing systems are embedded; and many embedded systems are real-time to some degree.

-Chapter 5 summarizes research on dynamically real-time computing systems by my Ph.D. students and co-advisor colleagues and I, and identifies future work needed.
+Chapter 5 summarizes research on dynamically real-time computing systems by my Ph.D. students and co-advisor colleagues and I, and identifies some of the future work needed to expand on that.
+Those research results in their published form may be analytically challenging for some readers, but the chapter summarizes their important contributions.

-Chapter 6 illustrates dynamically real-time computing systems and applications with examples inspired by my professional work, using material (re-)introduced in this book.
-It also shows some examples of how the paradigm is being employed outside the field of real-time systems (e.g., clouds, server farms, transaction systems, etc.).
+Chapter 6 illustrates dynamic real-time computing systems and applications with examples inspired by my professional work, using material (re-)introduced in this book.
+It also shows some examples of how the paradigm is being employed outside the field of real-time systems (e.g., high performance computing, clouds, server farms, transaction systems, etc.).

-Chapter 7 has a brief survey of some open problems remaining to be solved for dynamically real-time systems.
+Chapter 7 has a brief survey of some important open problems to be solved for dynamic real-time systems.
 It also notes relevant work by researchers inside and outside the field of real-time systems.

-Chapter 8 describes the need for software tools appropriate for thinking about, demonstrating, and designing dynamically real-time computing systems.
+Chapter 8 describes the need for software tools appropriate for thinking about, demonstrating, and designing dynamic real-time computing systems.
 It describes one open source program for doing so using material from this book [ ].
-It mentions generic tools, such as MATLAB [ ], R [ ], etc., which can be very useful.
+It mentions generic tools, such as MATLAB [ ], R [ ], Stan [ ], JASP [ ], etc., which can be very useful.

 Chapter 9 is a annotated list of selected references, primarily by members of my research teams, plus relevant papers and books by other authors.